srmagura/blog/20220409-bad-habits-of-mid-level-react-developers.md

 `useState` is perfectly fine when state updates are simple.
 For example, you can `useState` to track whether a checkbox is checked, or to track the `value` of a text input.

-That being said, **when state updates become even slightly complex, you should be using a reducer.** In particular, **you should be using a reducer ANY TIME you are storing an array in state.** In the context of our to-do list app, you should definitely manage the array of to-dos using a reducer, whether that's via `useReducer` or Redux.
+That being said, **when state updates become even slightly complex, you should be using a reducer.** In particular, **you should be using a reducer any time you are storing an array in state and the user can edit each item in the array.** In the context of our to-do list app, you should definitely manage the array of to-dos using a reducer, whether that's via `useReducer` or Redux.

 Reducers are beneficial because: